ICIJ/datashare/README.md

 Datashare's user guide can be found here: https://icij.gitbook.io/datashare/

+## Frontend

+This repository is only the backend part of Datashare.

+Please find the frontend here : https://github.com/ICIJ/datashare-client.

 ## Description

 Datashare is a free open-source desktop application developed by non-profit International Consortium of Investigative Journalists (ICIJ).